michaeltoohig/unofficial-vanuatu-weather-api/README.md

 High-level steps

-- [ ] create models
+- [x] create models
-- [ ] add commands which populate database
+- [x] add commands which populate database
-- [ ] create API endpoints
+- [x] create API endpoints
 - [ ] include sanity checks and alerts to admin

 - [ ] sort how to handle pages that contain images

-Plan going forward

-- [ ] abandon 2 step processing in favor of 1 shot processing

-Advantages:
- - PageError models strategy handles errors and stores failed html/data for review in future
- - Our scraped data schemas almost guarentee if we have valid data we expect then processing completely to a forecast or other final data format for the API should be consistent
- - Allows flexability for scraping data from different pages that all don't follow the same fetch -> process -> save JSON-like data format to allow saving images or one-off hash checks etc.

-Disadvantages:
- - Larger more complex processing functions which
- - Doesn't account for multiple pages that need to be joined together to create a single forecast

-Solution Plan:
- - Use
+- [ ] `date` query should relate to `issued_at` values while another query value specifies the `fetched_at` value for a given resource.

+- [ ] basic but clean and presentable HTML home page to show forecast and hightlight project features plus point to source code.
+- [ ] fun api endpoints like "do I need an umbrella today" endpoint